What is the Woodward Associate Trainer Scheme?

 The Woodward Associate Trainer Scheme is constantly under development and more courses and other options may be added over time based upon the feedback and opportunity.

-Our Associate Trainer Co-ordinator is James Duggan, with Tom Duggan [MD] and Sharon providing administrative support for the scheme.
+Our Associate Trainer Co-ordinator is James Duggan, with Tom Duggan [MD] providing administrative support for the scheme.

 Why would I want to be a Woodward Associate Trainer?